WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 In this file, you can enqueue `style.css`, include additional files, enable an editor stylesheet and add theme support.

 <div class="callout callout-tip">
 You will add most of the theme support in the `theme.json` file.
-The title tag is already enabled for all block themes, and it is no longer necesarry to enqueue the comment reply script because it is included with the comments block.
+The title tag is already enabled for all block themes, and it is no longer necessarry to enqueue the comment reply script because it is included with the comments block.
 </div>

 ```php